Simone Biles wins Olympic bronze medal on balance beam; Suni Lee finishes fifth

 That knocked Lee's dismount off course, too, as she finished with a hop to the side.

 Lee won't have much time to reflect on her Olympic achievements.
-She leaves next week to start college at Auburn University, where coach Jess Graba's twin brother, Jeff, will be her coach.
+She leaves next week to start college at Auburn University, where Graba's twin brother, Jeff, will be her coach.

 She hasn't ruled out joining the post-Olympics tour arranged by Biles, but she said any participation would have to be scheduled so she doesn't miss classes.
 Lee is looking forward to a break from elite gymnastics and making the shift to NCAA competition, which isn't as intense as the elite ranks.